francesco-innocenti/francesco-innocenti.github.io/_posts/2025-02-20-Infinite-Widths-Part-II-The-Neural-Tangent-Kernel.md

 \dot{f} = - K_0(X, X') \nabla_f \mathcal{L}
 $$

 we see that the NTK is constant that depends only on the network architecture.
-Because the parameters barely move from their initialisation, this is popularly known as the "lazy regime", as termed by [[2]](#2).
+Because the parameters barely move from their initialisation, this is popularly known as the "lazy regime", as first termed by [[2]](#2).

 In the case of the mean squared error loss $$\mathcal{L} = ||Y - f(X)||^2$$, we can solve both the parameter and the function dynamics analytically, without the need to train a neural network.

 ## Why does this matter?
 The NTK result went beyond the GP correspondence, which only considered the forward pass of infinite-width networks, by looking at the training dynamics.
 It thus provided a crucial bridge for the well-understood theory of kernels to be applied to DNNs.
 However, as first emphasised by [[2]](#2), the main limitation of this regime is that the network seems to barely learn if at all - which does not seem to capture the behaviour of real, finite-width networks.
 Indeed, people soon started realising that the idealised networks have worse generalisation than their finite-width counterparts.

-In the next post of this series, we will look at an a later, currently influential parameterisation of DNNs which went beyond the NTK and effectively put the learning back into the infinite-width limit.
+In the next post of this series, we will look at an a later, currently influential parameterisation of DNNs which went beyond the NTK and effectively "put the learning back" into the infinite-width limit.

 ## Other resources